TerribleDev/HardHat/Readme.md

 <img src="Hat.png" width="350px"/>

 HardHat is a set of .net core middleware that adds various headers to help protect your site from vulnerabilities.
 Inspired by [helmetJS](https://helmetjs.github.io).
-Currently in beta, documentation due before 1.0.0.
-Even still, this should work fine.
+We have [some docs](docs/Readme.md) they are still a work in progress, so please feel free to submit changes to them.

 In short this allows: